Starting an ecommerce store and not quite sure where to begin?

 8. Pinterest Demographics: Location

-Conceptualized, founded, and with its headquarters in the US, Pinterest roots may have started in the US, but its reach today has transcended borders and continents.
-Currently, more than half of all Pinners live outside the US (Pinterest, 2020).
+Conceptualized, founded, and with its headquarters in the US, Pinterest roots may be in the US, but its reach today has transcended borders and continents.
+This is so much so that currently, more than 80% of all Pinterest users live outside the US (Pinterest, 2023).

 Taking these Pinterest stats into consideration, you may want to consider modifying your Pinterest marketing strategy to include a heavier focus on its international users.